-W is the letter grade assigned when a student withdraws from a course/courses after the official drop/add period through the last class day of a term.
-Students must notify the Office of the Registrar of their intent to withdraw from a course, courses, or programs.
+W is the letter grade assigned when a student withdraws from a course/courses after the drop/add period until the withdrawal deadline; the specific date can be found in the Class Schedule for each term.

 I as a letter grade indicates incompletion of course requirements; thus an "I" is not a satisfactory completion and will not allow a student to progress to the next course level.
 An "I" is awarded only under extenuating circumstances.
 An "I" typically is used to signify that an instructor has granted permission to a student to complete work or that the Dean or designee has approved the student take his/her final examination late.
 Other circumstances as approved by the instructor and/or Dean or designee may be granted.
 The student must be aware that he is not to sign up for the course again, but to see the instructor promptly and complete the course requirements.